lucas-lsievert/sample-terraform-app-deploy/README.md

 2. Install Git
 3. AWS credentials to allow terraform create resources (Current Supported Way: Access and Secret Key).
 User Policy example is available inside 'sample-user-permission.json' file.

-## Terraform Structure

-1. Module VPC - This module is responsible to create all resources related to AWS VPC(VPC, Subnets, Route Table, Gateways).
-The CIDR range assign to the vpc and subnets could be changed using the proper variables.
-2. Module Ec2 - This module is responsible to create the application ec2, security group and configure the userdata used to configure the instance with the sample application.

 ## How to Use